Isha139/My-Daily-Code-Challenge/README.md

 # Day 7
 # Q33.
 Given an array of integers, rotating array of elements by k elements left.
 # Q34.
 Given an array of integers, rotating array of elements by k elements right.
+# Q35.
+Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.